 “Sarah Lawrence College's community places strong value in inclusion and diversity.
 In 250-500 words, tell us about what you value in a community and how your perspective, lived experiences, or beliefs might contribute to your College community.”

-Remember what these colleges are trying to understand: who you are and what has influenced you to become the person you are today (identity), where you come from (community), and how you might be able to add to the diversity of their campus.
-Once you really get to the core and understand the intent of these essays, you’ll absolutely be able to write in an earnest and genuine way.
-We say this frequently at Collegewise, but it’s worth repeating here, especially when it comes to essays about identity.
+Remember what these colleges are trying to understand: who you are and what has influenced you to become the person you are today (identity), where you come from (community), and how you might be able to add to the diversity of their college campus.
+Once you really get to the core and understand the intent of these types of college essays, you’ll absolutely be able to write in an earnest and genuine way.
+We say this frequently at Collegewise, but it’s worth repeating here, especially when it comes to essays about identity and diversity.
 Just be yourself.

 About Us: With more than twenty years of experience, Collegewise counselors and tutors are at the forefront of the ever-evolving admissions landscape.
 Our work has always centered on you: the student.
 And just like we’ve always done, we look for ways for you to be your best self - whether it’s in the classroom, in your applications or in the right-fit college environment.
 Our range of tools include counseling, test prep, academic tutoring, and essay management, all with the support of our proprietary platform, leading to a 4x higher than average admissions rates.